Towards a Sustainable Art Market?

 - Julie Reiss (Independent art historian), “More Art, Less Carbon: Material Sustainability”

-- Adelaide Duarte (Universidade Nova de Lisboa) & Marta Perez-Ibáñez (Universidade de Grenada) “Sustainable Collecting: The Need for a Paradigm Shift”
+- Adelaide Duarte (Universidade Nova de Lisboa) & Marta Perez-Ibáñez (Universidad Francisco de Vitoria, Madrid) “Sustainable Collecting: The Need for a Paradigm Shift”

 19:30- Walking Dinner (kindly offered by CEBRIG)

 8:30-10:30 Session 3: Technology, Media and Sustainability, Chair: Filip Vermeylen (Room R42.2.103)

 - Georgia Gerson (University of York), “The Hall of Mirrors?: Readdressing art investment in the contemporary NFT market through the lens of commercial dealerships.”

 - Zhongbo Tian (New York University) “Post-Merge NFT Carbon Emissions and Sustainable Reduction Strategies”

 - Anita Archer (University of Melbourne) “The global art market as sustainable ecosystem: creativity and well-being in the digital age”

 - Ulrike Hahn & Filip Vermeylen (Erasmus University Rotterdam) “Mirror or Hammer?
 News Media Coverage of Climate-Related Art”

 11:00-12:30 Session 4 Sustainability and Asia, Chair Kim Oosterlinck (Room R42.2.103)